-For this exercise, we'll be doing our pre-docking preparations in the protein\prep and ligand\prep folders.
-The modeling will be done in the docking folder.
-The scripts folder contains helpful ligand docking specific scripts that we'll be using during this tutorial (you should never be copying files to or from this folder).
-All necessary files are also prepared in the answers directory in case you get stuck.
+For this exercise, we will be preparing our input files in the protein\prep/ and ligand\prep/ folders.
+The modeling will be done in the docking/ folder.
+The scripts/ folder contains helpful ligand docking scripts that we will be using during this tutorial (you should never be copying files to or from this folder).
+All necessary files are also prepared in the answers/ directory in case you get stuck.

-- 1. Navigate to the ligand docking directory where you will find the ligand\prep, protein\prep, docking, and answers folders - cd ~/rosetta\workshop/tutorials/ligand\docking - 2.
+- 1. Navigate to the ligand docking directory where you will find the ligand\prep/, protein\prep/, docking/, and answers/ folders - cd ~/rosetta\workshop/tutorials/ligand\docking/1\vanilla\docking - 2.
 Prepare a human dopamine 3 receptor structure.
 We will do this by obtaining the crystal structure (3PBL) and removing the excess information. - 1.
-Change into the protein\prep directory with the cd command cd protein\prep
+Change into the protein\prep/ directory with the cd command - cd protein\prep - 2.
+The clean\pdb.py script will allow you to automatically download a PDB file and clean it of information other than the desired protein coordinates.
+The 'A' option tells the script to obtain chain A only.
+The full crystal structure consists of two monomers. - python2.7 ~/rosetta\workshop/rosetta/tools/protein\tools/scripts/clean\pdb.py 3PBL A - 3.
+There are two output files generated by clean\pdb.py: 3PBL\A.pdb contains the single chain A of the protein structure and 3PBL\A.fasta contains the corresponding sequence.
+3PBL\A.pdb is the receptor structure we will be using for docking, copy this file into the docking directory. - cp 3PBL\A.pdb ../docking